accordproject/markdown-editor/README.md

 This is a React component for a rich text editor that can read and write [CommonMark](https://commonmark.org) Markdown text.
 The editor uses [Slate.js](https://slatejs.org).

-The editor includes keyboard shortcuts for Markdown formatting and a pop-up formatting toolbar.
+The editor is plugin based and includes a pop-up formatting toolbar.

 This component is Apache-2 licensed Open Source.
 Contributors welcome!